 Traditionally, these fish hooks were hand-carved by fishermen from whale bones, as a nod to the fact that the sea was a place of beauty and supplied all needs, allowing traditional Hawaiian people self-sufficiency.
 However, as whales became a protected species, fishermen began to carve hooks from cattle bones, shells, wood, or precious stones.

-Our Favorite Materials for Maui Hook Necklaces
+Our Favorite Materials for Hook of Maui Necklaces

 - Steller’s sea cow bone